Hecyra: Summary

 The son of the elderly Laches and wife Sostrata, a young man named Pamphilus, is enamored with a prostitute, Bacchis, yet in a drunken fit one night, he decides to debauch a young woman named Philumena, the daughter of Phidippus and Myrrhina.
 After a struggle, he rapes Philumena and from her finger tears a ring, which he afterwards gives to his girlfriend, Bacchis.

 After some hesitation, Pamphilus finally consents to an arranged marriage.
 By chance, the woman chosen for him is Philumena, and she alone knows that she had been raped by an unidentified man, and she hopes that her disgrace is concealed.
-After the young man and woman are married, Bacchis rejects Pamphilus, and the latter becomes more and more enamored with his new wife.
+When the young man and woman are first married, Pamphilus does not originally sleep with his wife, but after the marriage Bacchis rejects Pamphilus, and over time he becomes more and more enamored with his new wife.

 Pamphilus is then called away from the city, and Philumena finds herself pregnant from the rape.
 She fears detection, and she especially avoids her mother-in-law, Sostrata.
 She returns to her parents' home, where Sostrata seeks her, but Philumena claims illness and will not allow the mother-in-law inside the house.

-Pamphilus returns home during the birth of the baby, and the situation brings him great distress.
+Pamphilus returns home during the birth of the baby, and the situation brings him great distress, as he fears his now beloved wife has been unfaithful, and he decides to set Philumena aside.
 Myrrhina, the wife of Phidippus, then begs him to keep the pregnancy a secret, but he declines to take back Philumena.
-Laches then states that Pamphilus is still enamored with Bacchis, but this supposition is proven untrue.
+Laches then states his suspicion that Pamphilus is still enamored with Bacchis, but this supposition is proven untrue.
 It is then that the stolen ring is discovered by Myrrhina on Bacchis's finger, and Pamphilus realizes the baby is his.
 He happily takes back his wife and new son.

 The location of the play is Athens.
 The action takes place in the street in front of two houses, that of Pamphilus's family, and that of Philumena's next door.